 \subsection{Markov Equivalence and CPDAG}

 Let's briefly review the concept of Markov equivalence of DAGs.
-In fact, there are several equivalent definitions for this concept.
-The most intuitive definition is perhaps the following: if any multivariate distribution $p(\vec{x})$ that is Markov to $G_1$ is Markov to $G_2$, and vice versa, then we say DAGs $G_1$ and $G_2$ are Markov equivalent.
-Characterization of Markov equivalence between DAGs through multivariate Gaussian distributions is given in \cite{ghassami2020characterizing}.
-Another intuitive definition is from the concept of conditional independence.
 Note that each DAG $G$ entails a list of statements of conditional independence, which are satisfied by any joint distribution Markov to $G$.
-Then two DAGs are equivalent if they entail the same list of conditional independencies.
-In the present paper, the recovery of equivalence class of DAG hinges on the following famous and neat result given in \cite{verma1991equivalence}: Two DAGs are Markov equivalent if and only if they have the same skeleton and sets of v-structures, where a v-structure is a node triplet $i\rightarrow k \leftarrow j$ where $i$ and $j$ are non-adjacent.
+Two DAGs are equivalent if they entail the same list of conditional independencies.
+In the present paper, the recovery of the equivalence class of DAG hinges on a well-known result given in \cite{verma1991equivalence}: Two DAGs are Markov equivalent if and only if they have the same skeleton and sets of v-structures, where a v-structure is a node triplet $i\rightarrow k \leftarrow j$ where $i$ and $j$ are non-adjacent.

 An important concept to intuitively capture equivalence classes of DAGs is the completed partially DAG (CPDAG): a graph $K$ with both directed and undirected edges representing the Markov equivalence class of a DAG $G$ if: (1) $K$ and $G$ have the same skeleton; (2) $K$ contains a directed edge $i\rightarrow j$ if and only if any DAG $G'$ that is Markov equivalent to $G$ contains the same directed edge $i\rightarrow j$.
 The CPDAG of $G$ is denoted as $K=C_G$.
 It has been shown in \cite{chickering2002learning} that two DAGs have the same CPDAG if and only if they belong to the same Markov equivalence class.